shabbyrobe/amiss/doc/configuring.rst

     $amiss = new Amiss\Manager($db, $mapper);

-For more information on customising the mapping, please read the :doc:`mapping` section.
+For more information on customising the mapping, please read the :doc:`mapper/mapping` section.

 Database Connections